 Key Traits of an Entrepreneurship Teacher

-Entrepreneurship teaches students confidence, creativity, and collaboration—and it’s important that the teacher in charge has the same attributes.
-Entrepreneurship teachers should have a growth mindset and a willingness to explore possible solutions with students, rather than a desire to have all the answers.
-Ideally, your entrepreneurship teacher will have a background in business education and a willingness to relinquish control.
+Entrepreneurship teaches students confidence, creativity, and collaboration—and it’s important that the teacher leading the course honors the same attributes.
+Entrepreneurship teachers should have a growth mindset and a willingness to explore possible solutions with students, rather than a desire to have all the answers on the ready.
+Often, an entrepreneurship teacher will have a background in business education (but certainly not necessary), but importantly, a willingness to embrace a new way of teaching.

 Today’s Students, Tomorrow’s Leaders

+Why teach entrepreneurship?
 Today’s students are tomorrow’s leaders.
-The young people of today will support generations of adults as they exit the classroom and enter the real world.
-Don’t you want them to be as equipped as possible for the unknown
+Tough, global challenges await young people of today as they exit the classroom and enter the real world.
+Don’t you want them to be as equipped as possible for the unknown?

 With entrepreneurship classes like INCubatoredu, they will be.
-From creating, implementing, and updating a business plan, to learning to recover from failure, the skills students gain in entrepreneurship classes will set them apart from the future competition while fostering creativity, collaboration, and confidence at an early age.
+From creating and iterating on a business idea, to learning to recover from failure, the skills gained in entrepreneurship classes will set them apart while fostering creativity, collaboration, and confidence at an early age.

 Get a feel for what an INCubatoredu class is like.
-Download a lesson plan to get started.
+Download a lesson plan to get started, or set up a 'curriculum preview' of our resource library.
+Or read more: We asked INCubatoredu student alums: "What Did This Class Do For You